 “Jeremy, you’re going to...”

-"As you wish," Jeremy rose from his throne and began walking up on King Marcus, twirling the knife in his left hand as he did so.
-Then, without warning, and with precise precision, he reached for one of the guards' sword, pulled it from its sheath, cut King Marcus's head off, and placed the sword back where it once rested...all in one smooth motion.
+“As you wish,” Jeremy rose from his throne and began walking up to King Marcus, twirling the knife in his left hand as he did so.
+Then, without warning, and with precise precision, he reached for one of the guards’ sword, pulled it from its sheath, cut King Marcus’s head off, and placed the sword back where it once rested... all in one smooth motion.